Prevent food from getting in the waste stream:

 - Plan your Meal Carefully – Do a headcount and plan your menu before your meals.
 This will prevent over-purchasing which will save your wallet and prevent over-cooking to reduce your food waste.

 - Avoid Special Ingredients – Special holiday recipes may call for specific ingredients that will only be used for one dish (herbs, cream, veggies, etc).
 If you don’t have a plan to use the remainder of the special item, it can lead to waste.
-If possible, make a plan to use up the remaining item for a 2nd or 3rd dish, or avoid it in the first place.
+If possible, make a plan to use up the remaining item for a 2nd dish, or avoid it in the first place.

-Check out our handy Where Do I Take This Tool for a complete list of where to take odd items for proper recycling or disposal.
+Check out our Where Do I Take This Tool for a complete list of where to take odd items for proper recycling or disposal.
 If what you’re looking for is not on the list, ask us!
 We’ll help you find the best disposal option in our area.